renlulu/ParseProject/RedChillies/project.md

 ---
+name: RedChillies
-name: RedChilliesdescription: Fuels the gaming platform on Zilliqa's blockchain.
+description: Fuels the gaming platform on Zilliqa's blockchain.
 It is used for smart contracts on web based games and hosting real game events for betting.
 logo: Yes
 categories: Gaming, Prediction, dApp
 status: Live